carissalow/rapids/docs/features/add-new-features.md

 |---|---|
 |`sensor_data_files`| Path to the CSV file containing the data of a single participant.
 This data has been cleaned and preprocessed.
 Your function will be automatically called for each participant in your study (in the `[PIDS]` array in `config.yaml`)
 |`time_segment`| The label of the time segment that should be processed.
-|`provider`| The parameters you configured for your provider in `config.yaml` will be available in this variable as a dictionary in Python or a list in R. In our example this dictionary contains `{MY_PARAMETER:"a_string"}`
+|`provider`| The parameters you configured for your provider in `config.yaml` will be available in this variable as a dictionary in Python or a list in R. In our example, this dictionary contains `{MY_PARAMETER:"a_string"}`
 |`filter_data_by_segment`| Python only.
 A function that you will use to filter your data.
-In R this function is already available in the environment.
+In R, this function is already available in the environment.
 |`*args`| Python only.
 Not used for now
 |`**kwargs`| Python only.
 Not used for now